-With so many options on the market, it can be tough to compare all of them and confidently select just one.
-This guide can help.
-Keep reading to learn about important details like style, sunlight-blocking capability, safety, installation methods, and fit to help you choose the best blinds for windows for your home.
+With so many options on the market, it can be tough to compare them all and confidently select just one.
+Use this guide to learn about important details like style, sunlight-blocking capability, safety, installation methods, and fit to help choose the best blinds for windows for your home.

 - BEST OVERALL: Home Decorators Collection Room Darkening Blind

-- BEST BUDGET: Bali Blinds 1” Vinyl Cordless Blind
+- BEST BANG FOR THE BUCK: Bali Blinds 1-Inch Cordless Vinyl Blind

 - BEST LUXURY: Pottery Barn Custom Emery Roman Blackout Shade